pushpithaDilhan/ProjectEulerJava/README.md

 # ProjectEulerJava
-Solutions for project euler problems in java language .java files have been uploaded
+Solutions for project euler problems in java language
+\n.java files have been uploaded